 Accordingly, there are several things that applicants should know about responding to procedural fairness letters.

 The first thing is perhaps the most obvious, and that is that applicants should address the issues that are raised in the fairness letter.
-If a fairness letter asks you to provide detailed information as to what you were doing from 1996-1997, then provide detailed information.
+If a fairness letter asks an applicant to provide detailed information as to what they were doing from 1996-1997, then they should provide detailed information.
 However, it is generally unnecessary to anticipate future issues or questions that could arise but that are not immediately foreseeable, as Immigration, Refugees and Citizenship Canada will usually send another letter if it has concerns.

 Vasilyeva v.
 Canada (Citizenship and Immigration), 2017 FC 551 is an example of where this did not occur, and where the Federal Court determined that the visa officer breached procedural fairness.
-This was actually a case that I successfully argued in Federal Court, and so am quite familiar with the legal principles involved.
+Justice Barnes wrote:

 The Applicant was seeking permanent residency in Canada.
 Her spouse’s Russian military service was obviously relevant to the application and the visa officer requested his service book by email dated August 24,Read more ›

 The doctrine of legitimate expectations is a procedural doctrine which has its source in the common law.
 Because the doctrine of legitimate expectations is a common law principle, it does not create substantive rights.Read more ›

 On August 4, 2010, the Federal Court released its decision in Sayed v.
 Canada (Citizenship and Immigration), 2010 FC 796 (“Sayed“) The decision involved a discussion of many Pre-Removal Risk Assessment (“PRRA“) issues, including when a PRRA officer will be required to call a hearing.